obi-wan-shinobi/msc-thesis/code/experiments/EXP001_ntk_baseline/README.md

   _Interpretation:_ this target is dominated by a **single low-frequency eigenmode** of the NTK on the circle, which small nets already capture well; finite-width corrections are tiny, so width yields little visible gain.

 - **Complex regression task (Fourier mixture with higher modes).**
-  **RelErr decreases** monotonically (or near-monotonically) as width increases.
+  The **RelErr decreases** monotonically (or near-monotonically) as width increases, **but the absolute values remain extremely small** — e.g., from roughly 0.60 to 0.55 — which makes the improvement only marginal in absolute terms.
-  _Interpretation:_ higher-frequency components rely on smaller NTK eigenvalues and are **more sensitive** to finite-width effects; increasing width reduces these errors, revealing convergence toward the NTK limit.
+  _Interpretation:_ although there is a weak downward trend, the finite-width networks all appear to converge to **similar solutions that differ from the NTK predictor**, suggesting that they are not fully reaching the infinite-width limit but are only able to approximate the lower harmonics, as can be seen in the last two plots above.

 - **Overlay plots (function space).**
   For both tasks, the **finite-net predictions** look visually close for all widths; differences are subtle by eye.
-  _Note:_ The quantitative RelErr is the more sensitive indicator of convergence than visual overlays.

 ### Possible reasons the simple task shows little RelErr improvement